lasadie/rock_paper_scissors-game/README.md

 (8) Run the installed Android emulator or connect your android debug phone (9) Run the flutter project (Shift+F10)

+    - If you face any errors running the app, do the following:
+        [a] Delete .packages
+        [b] Run Flutter Doctor then pub get
+        [c] Run Flutter Clean
+        [d] Try running the flutter project again (Shift+F10)

 ## Credits
 Rock, Paper and Scissors icons credits to-> https://www.subpng.com/png-8angfn/